king-julien-007/Heartbeat_tracker/README.md

 Heartbeat Detector App

-Here’s a detailed README.md for your heartbeat detection Flutter project:

-Heartbeat Detector App
 The Heartbeat Detector is a Flutter app that uses the camera and Google's ML Kit Face Detection API to estimate the user's heart rate by analyzing the color changes in the skin on the forehead.
-The app processes the camera feed in real-time, detects the face, and calculates the heart rate using the green channel from the camera's image stream.
+The app processes the camera feed in real time, detects the face, and calculates the heart rate using the green channel from the camera's image stream.

 Features
-Real-time heart rate detection: Uses the front camera to detect a face and extract green channel values for heart rate analysis.
+Real-time heart rate detection: The front camera detects a face and extracts green channel values for heart rate analysis.
 Face detection: Utilizes Google's ML Kit Face Detection API to track the face and focus on the forehead region.
-FFT Analysis: Applies Fast Fourier Transform (FFT) on the green channel data to extract the dominant frequency, which corresponds to the heart rate.
+FFT Analysis: The fast Fourier Transform (FFT) is applied to the green channel data to extract the dominant frequency, which corresponds to the heart rate.
 Bandpass filter: Filters out noise from the green channel data to ensure accurate heart rate calculation.